After spending 10

-Initially all of my work was in comics and I drew books written by Neil Gaiman, best know for Sandman and Mark Millar writer of many comics including Kick-Ass.
-I then moved on to both write and illustrate my own work.
+In the early part of my career I co-created a series with the writer Neil Gaiman, best known for Sandman at DC Comics and more recently as a writer of fantasy novels such as American Gods.
+I then went on to illustrated Saviour written by Mark Millar who is best known for comics such as Kick-Ass and Marvel’s The Ultimates.
+I then moved on to both write and illustrate my own work for a variety of publishers.
 During my time in comics I worked on great number of publications covering a broad range of styles and subject matter.
 I am mainly remembered for my work on Sonic the Comic where I wrote and drew comics based on Sega games.
 I was a writer and artist on the Red Dwarf Smegazine based on the BBC television series.
 I created and wrote A.H.A.B. for the British sci-fi comic 2000AD.
 I've also worked on comics featuring characters from Cartoon Network, Warner Bros and many other popular (and unpopular) cartoon characters.

 As a concept artist I've worked for Carnival Films (known for Downton Abbey) on a proposed cartoon series designed for an adult audience.
 I also created concept art for the Really Useful Company based on their show Starlight Express.